mochajs/old-mochajs-site/index.md

 ### Undocumented Reporters

-The "XUnit" reporter is also available, but someone needs to write the documentation.
+The "XUnit" reporter is also available.
+It will output to the console, or you can specify `--reporter-options output=filename.xml` to have it write to file directly.

 ### Third party reporters